Time-Critical Adversarial Influence Blocking Maximization: Abstract

 \section{Abstract}

-\textit{Adversarial Influence Blocking Maximization} (AIBM) aims to select a set of positive seed nodes that propagate synchronously with the known negative seed nodes on the graph to counteract their negative influence.
-Most AIBM problems emerge in time-critical scenarios, yet lack specialized algorithms.
-More importantly, existing AIBM studies have not investigated in-depth the submodularity of the objective function, resulting in their failure to provide a theoretical lower bound for the problem.
-To address these challenges, the \textit{Time-Critical Adversarial Influence Blocking Maximization} (TC-AIBM) is established to better handle time-critical scenarios.
-A detailed formulation of the problem is then presented, along with a theoretical proof of its submodularity under three different tie-breaking rules.
+\textit{Adversarial Influence Blocking Maximization} (AIBM) aims to select a set of positive seed nodes that propagate synchronously with the known negative seed nodes to counteract their negative influence.
+Time factor plays a particularly vital role for many AIBM application scenarios.
+However, the AIBM problem with time constraint remains unexplored.
+More importantly, existing AIBM studies have not thoroughly investigated the submodularity of the objective function, thereby failing to establish a theoretical approximation guarantee.
+To address these challenges, firstly, we establish the \textit{Time-Critical Adversarial Influence Blocking Maximization} (TC-AIBM), which explicitly incorporates time constraint.
+Then, we provide a theoretical proof of the submodularity of the TC-AIBM objective function under three different tie-breaking rules.
 Finally, a \textit{Bidirectional Influence Sampling} (BIS) algorithm is proposed to solve the TC-AIBM problem.
-The submodularity of the objective function guarantees that the BIS can provide an approximation guarantee of $(1-1/e-\varepsilon)(1-\gamma)$ to the optimal solution.
-Comprehensive experiments on four real-world datasets demonstrated that the proposed BIS algorithm exhibits excellent stability with various negative seeds, time constraints, and tie-breaking rules, outperforming state-of-the-art baselines.
-In addition, BIS improves efficiency by up to three orders of magnitude compared to the Greedy algorithm.
+Leveraging the monotonicity and submodularity of the objective function, BIS achieves an approximation guarantee of $(1-1/e-\varepsilon)(1-\psi)$.
+Comprehensive experiments on four real-world datasets demonstrate that the proposed BIS algorithm exhibits excellent robustness across various negative seeds, time constraint, and tie-breaking rules, outperforming state-of-the-art baselines.
+In addition, BIS is up to three orders of magnitude faster than the Greedy algorithm.